rsyncOSX/RsyncOSX_archived/README.md

 ### SwiftUI, Swift and Storyboard

 The current version of RsyncOSX is a Swift and Storyboard developed macOS application.
 SwiftUI is a framework for UI and in many or most cases it replaces the Storyboards.
-The development of a SwiftUI based version of RSyncOSX is commenced.
-All code for viewcontrollers and the Storyboard will be replaced, either by SwiftUI or Swift code.
+The development of a SwiftUI based version of RSyncOSX commenced in December 2020.
+All code for Viewcontrollers and the Storyboard will be replaced, either by SwiftUI or Swift code.

+For the moment (mid January 2021) executing singletasks is developed in test.
+There is a lot to learn about SwiftUI, but most of the modell classes for RsyncOSX will be reused.
+But the UI will be redesign and there is a lot of work to do.

+Probably sometime in March 2021 there will be published a repository for the SwiftUI based version of RSyncOSX.
+A SwiftUI based version will be released sometime in the second halft of 2021.

 ### Dependencies